nilaycarleton/Number-Theory-Programs/README.md

 - Prevents impossible triangles (e.g., sides 1, 2, 100)
 - Ensures the shortest distance between two points is a straight line

+### Lucas–Lehmer Test for Mersenne Primes
+- A deterministic primality test for numbers of the form \(2^p-1\)
+- Based on properties of Lucas sequences and finite fields
+- Used to discover the largest known primes (e.g., via GIMPS)

 ## Code Quality Features

 - ✅ Comprehensive input validation